fusionlanguage/fut/ci.md

 else
     animal = std::make_shared<Dog>();
 ```

+Read-only and read-write references translate to raw pointers in C and C++
+and therefore become dangling once the pointed object becomes destroyed.

 Read-only references cannot be used to modify the object,
 that is, modify its fields or call a mutator method.